cadorn/firephp-ui-plugins/README.md

 A _FirePHP UI Plugin_ is a group of HTML/CSS/JavaScript files that follow the [CommonJS](http://www.commonjs.org/) [package format](http://wiki.commonjs.org/wiki/Packages/1.0) and some additional conventions.

-  /                     -> The Plugin Package
+    <package>/            -> The Plugin Package
       lib/                -> PHP Files that interact with FirePHP & Application *.php
       packages/           -> Plugins for specific UI Containers page-top/         -> A plugin for the 'page-top' UI Container (shows above page in browser) lib/            -> CommonJS JavaScript modules for the plugin *.js
           resources/      -> Resources for the module (e.g. css and png files) *.css
             *.png
           package.json    -> The Package Descriptor for the Plugin

 **NOTE:** Only the file types/extensions listed above are supported for the various directories.
 If you need support for an addition file type please post to the [mailing list](http://reference.developercompanion.com/#/Tools/FirePHPCompanion/OpenSource/).

 **NOTE:** Support for _resources/*.htm_ files for use with template libraries and injection in the plugin will be added soon.

-When a plugin is loaded it's _main()_ method is called.
+When a plugin is loaded it's _main()_ method in _lib/main.js_ is called.
 The plugin must subsequently inject it's UI into the _#content_ HTML element.

 Writing your Own